Hands-on exercise¶

 Extra challenge¶

-This map now has a electricity esitimate layer for a particular area of interest.
+This map now has open buildings vector data over GHSL 2030 population dataset for a particular area of interest.
 For extra challenge, you can search any other datasets in addition to the data layer we have created.
-Try to overlay other layers to make a beautiful map.
-Once you have made changes, make sure saving your new map.